 You can find your AGI on IRS form 1040.
 This is calculated by subtracting deductions like student loan interest, health savings account payments, and contributions to a traditional IRA from your gross income.

 Your 2019 taxes had to be filed by July 15, 2020.
-And your 2020 taxes will be due by April 15, 2021.
+And your 2020 taxes are due by the extended deadline of May 17.
 You can read more about when to file your tax returns for the third stimulus check, and other IRS requirements in two tax sections below.

 Who Qualifies for the Third Stimulus Check?

 Millions of Americans who were eligible for the $600 second stimulus checks could qualify for the third round of stimulus payments up to $1,400.
-However, many high-earning taxpayers who were eligible for previous stimulus checks will now be excluded.
-Note that the approved House plan completely phases out individuals earning over $100,000 and couples making over $200,000.
-And the Senate is looking to lower income eligibility even further, excluding individuals earning over $80,000 and couples making over $160,000.
+However, many high-earning taxpayers who were eligible for previous stimulus checks are now excluded.
+The plan narrows income eligibility to exclude individuals earning over $80,000 and couples making over $160,000: